 - Washington International Trade Association.

-- “The Roles and Relationships of Nuclear Trade Controls Agencies: Who Does What & How to Stay on Their Good Side,” American Conference Institute’s Nuclear Export Controls Conference, March 27, 2012
+- “The Roles and Relationships of Nuclear Trade Controls Agencies: Who Does What and How to Stay on Their Good Side,” American Conference Institute’s Nuclear Export Controls Conference, March 27, 2012

 - “Export Controls and Sanctions, Washington International Trade Association and the George Washington University International Trade and Investment Program Intensive Trade Seminar,” September 23, 2011